stevenliuyi/hexo-theme-next/README.md

 - Choose a theme color
 - Add a banner image
 - Use icons from Iconfont as social icons (useful when you cannot find suitable icons in Font Awesome)
+- Display "powered by" and "theme by" information in the sidebar

 ### Installation